Confidence is about clarity. Being clear about who you are, that you're okay as you, and in the moment, being clear about what you have to say.

 It feels good to be good at something.
 So a great way to build inner confidence is to develop a skill that you’re naturally good at.

-2. Practice positive self-talk
+2. Practice Positive Self-talk

 Do this: Remind yourself of your humanity every day.
-In The Gifts of Imperfection, Brene Brown offers an antidote for the unrealistic messages we internalize and she shares a great quote that you can reflect on daily:
+This quote from The Gifts of Imperfection, offers an antidote to the unrealistic messages we internalize:The Gifts of Imperfection by Brene Brown offers an antidote for the unrealistic messages we internalize.
+If it resonates with you, I recommend that you reflect on it daily:

 To be human is to have flaws, but to love yourself anyway—that’s priceless.

-4. Keep your word to yourself
+4. Keep Your Word to Yourself

 One of the best definitions of confidence I ever read went something like this: “Confidence is the extent to which you can trust yourself to keep your word.”

 I feel better and might even go beyond the 5-minutes minimum.
 Tomorrow, you will feel proud of yourself for not slacking on yourself.
-You might even be motivated tomorrow to make up for any time you lost yes
+You might even be motivated tomorrow to make up for any time you lost yesterday.

 In an article in Psychology Today, Allison Abrams, LCSW-R shares 8 great tips to help you improve your self-image that is worth checking out.